Sony XDR-F1HD

 The tuner has a clock that resets if the unit is left unplugged for more than five minutes.
 The presets behave the same way.

-MENU lets you set the clock, LCD contrast, and LCD brightness (the lowest setting is still too bright in a bedroom).
-DISPLAY switches between a screen that shows frequency and another that emphasizes time.
-For RDS or HD Radio you can select a third screen that fills with transmit text, which only scrolls across a small window in the other screens.
+MENU lets you set the clock, display contrast, and display brightness.
+DISPLAY switches between screens that show frequency or time.
+For RDS or HD Radio a third screen fills with transmit text that only scrolls across a small window in the other screens.
 The tuner does not display the callsign encoded in the RDS PI field.
 That would greatly benefit DXing, as it does in the Sangean HDT-1X.

-Compared to the HDT-1X, the XDR-F1HD does not display carrier-to-noise ratio, HD Radio transmission mode, HD Radio station ID, firmware version, or the audio spectrum.
+Unlike the HDT-1X, the XDR-F1HD does not display carrier-to-noise ratio, HD Radio transmission mode, HD Radio station ID, firmware version, or the audio spectrum.
 It does not provide forced mono, forced analog, split-audio mode, direct frequency entry, or digital output.
 It does not have a stereo indicator and it does not receive C-QUAM AM stereo.
-The Sony has a sleep timer the Sangean lacks, and it exhibits far fewer anomalies, quirks, and bugs.

 Analog FM